 I’ve never put much stock in detox diets or cleansing juice fasts, but I found myself googling “detoxifying foods” the other day.
 I patted myself on the back when I saw the list: greens, alliums (onions and garlic), citrus, olive oil, cruciferous vegetables (hey broccoli), beets, whole grains, etc. It was like skimming a list of all my favorite ingredients!
 Whole foods really are the best medicine.

 Feta or kalamata olives lend a bold, salty punch, but they overpowered the other flavors once combined, so I would choose one or the other.
-This broccoli salad recipe will be perfect for spring potlucks and picnics, which are surely coming soon, right?!
+This broccoli salad is a fun alternative to more traditional broccoli salad, given its Mediterranean flair.
+This broccoli salad recipe is perfect when you’re looking for a vibrant, healthy side dish that doesn’t sacrifice flavor.
+It also packs well for outdoor potlucks and picnics!

 Greek Broccoli Salad